Angeln: Thorsberg Moor as most important Angeln archaeological site

 Thorsberg moor is a peat bog in the municipality of Süderbrarup.
 This inconspicuous body of water is an important archaeological site and was a Germanic sacrificial bog from the times of the Roman Empire.
 In the period from the 1st century to the early 5th century objects were sacrificed in several phases in Thorsberg Moor, presumably by members of the West Germanic tribe of the Angles.
-Numerous important and rich cultural and historical finds were made in the bog in the 19th century.
-The current name does not allow the assumption that the sanctuary was already consecrated to the god Thor at the time of the Angles.
+Numerous important and rich cultural and historical finds were made in the bog in the 19th century, some of which are on display at the Schleswig-Holstein State Museum of Art and Cultural History in Gottorf Castle in Schleswig and at the National Museum of Denmark in Copenhagen.
+The current name of the bog does not allow the assumption that the sanctuary was already consecrated to the god Thor at the time of the Angles.
 Rather, the naming is based on early medieval Danish influence, especially in the Viking Age.
 With the migration of most Angles to Britain came widespread discontinuity in settlement and cultural structure in Angeln.
 Whilst it is possible that the early-medieval Danish settlers did worship Thor, the name is more likely to be traced back to a hill with a Viking-Age burial ground and finds, the Thorsberg.